Global route / Southeast Asia

 The Gulf of Thailand is often below cloud decks — watch for island breaks; the Malaysian eastern coastline usually remains visible on the left below cloud.

-What is the best side of plane for Bangkok to Singapore?
+What is the best side for Bangkok to Singapore?